 The CMS mechanism, denoted CKM_CMS_SIG, is a multi-purpose mechanism based on the structures defined in PKCS #7 and RFC 2630.
 It supports single- or multiple-part signatures with and without message recovery.
 The mechanism is intended for use with, e.g., PTDs (see MeT-PTD) or other capable tokens.
-The token will construct a CMS (PKCS #7) SignedAttributes value and compute a signature on this value.
+The token will construct a CMS SignedAttributes value and compute a signature on this value.
 The content of the SignedAttributes value is decided by the token, however the caller can suggest some attributes in the parameter pRequestedAttributes.
 The caller can also require some attributes to be present through the parameters pRequiredAttributes.
 The signature is computed in accordance with the parameter pSigningMechanism.

-When this mechanism is used in successful calls to C_Sign or C_SignFinal, the pSignature return value will point to the resulting signature value, and the pSignedAttributes field of the CK_CMS_SIG_PARAMS structure provided in the associated C_SignInit call will point to the resulting DER-encoded SignedAttributes.
-The mechanism shall not be used in calls to C_Verify or C_VerifyFinal (use the pSigningMechanism mechanism instead).
+When this mechanism is used in successful calls to C_Sign or C_SignFinal, the pSignature return value will point to a DER-encoded value of type SignerInfo (see RFC 2630).
+In the SignerInfo structure, the value for the sid field shall be calculated (by the PTD) through the help of the certificateHandle parameter.

+This mechanism shall not be used in calls to C_Verify or C_VerifyFinal (use the pSigningMechanism mechanism instead).

 In order for an application to find out what attributes are supported by a token, what attributes that will be added by default, and what attributes that always will be added, it shall analyze the contents of the CKH_CMS_ATTRIBUTES hardware feature object.
-Applications setting pSignature to NULL_PTR in calls to C_Sign or C_SignFinal will also receive the resulting length of the pSignedAttributes value in pulSignedAttributesLen.

 For the pRequiredAttributes field, the token may have to interact with the user to find out whether to accept a proposed value or not.
 The token should never accept any proposed attribute values without some kind of confirmation from its owner (but this could be through, e.g., configuration or policy settings and not direct interaction).
+If a user rejects proposed values, or the signature request as such, the value CKR_FUNCTION_REJECTED shall be returned.

-When possible, applications should always use the CKM_CMS_SIG mechanism when generating CMS-compatible signatures rather than lower-level mechanisms such as CKM_SHA1_RSA_PKCS.
+When possible, applications should use the CKM_CMS_SIG mechanism when generating CMS-compatible signatures rather than lower-level mechanisms such as CKM_SHA1_RSA_PKCS.
 This is especially true when the signatures are to be made on content that the token is able to present to a user.
 Exceptions may include those cases where the token does not support a particular signing attribute.
 Note however that the token may refuse usage of a particular signature key unless the content to be signed is known (i.e. the CKM_CMS_SIG mechanism is used).